computablefacts/nona/README.md

 Nona's Maven group ID is `com.computablefacts` and its artifact ID is `nona`.

-To add a dependency on Nona (stable) using Maven, use the following:
+To add a dependency on Nona (STABLE) using Maven, use the following:

 ```xml
 <dependency>